FirefoxMetzger/async-tamer/README.md

 ```

 ### Exception Management
 Unfortunately, shit happens.
 If it does, Python raises an exception and you, the
 author of the program, have to decide how to respond. `@tamed` async functions
-follow suite.
-There is no difference between them and ordinary functions.
-You
+follow suite and there is no difference between them and ordinary functions.
-handle their exceptions the same way you handle exceptions for normal functions;
-in the place you retrieve their result.

 ```python
 from tamer import tamed, AsyncScope